Rutile - the Titanium Crystals

 Rutile can accomodate significant amount of other elements, especially Fe, Nb and Ta.
 Iron rich variety is black and sometimes known as nigrine.
 Nb-rich rutile is also known as niobian rutile or ilmenorutile, Ta-rich rutile is known as strüverite.

 Rutile is very often twinned.
-V-shaped twins are very abundant at some localities and even cyclic sixlings or eightlings are known.
+V-shaped twins - also known as elbow twins - are very abundant at some localities and even cyclic sixlings or eightlings are known.
 Rutile also forms epitactic growths with hematite, especially in alpine type veins.
 Other epitactic growths form with ilmenite, magnetite, anatase and brookite.

 Physical Properties of Rutile